wley3337/WeRHere/README.md

 ### notes to work on:
     * current CSS is designed for a smartphone sized viewport and is minimal at present.
-    * Health, Food, Shelter, and Services are working as a PWA
     * No Icon yet for home screen and other PWA settings but service worker is working

 ## Current Planned Dependancies: